TheHelias/signor-martini-portfolio/src/pages/blog/lorem-ipsum-dolor-situm-3.md

 Whereas, the dedicated GPU has its own memory (VRAM) for image processing, which means that it works faster than an integrated graphics card.

-Kindly note that the minimum GPU memory for video editing is 2GB; if you'll be editing on a software like Davinci Resolve I'll advise you start from 4GB.
+There are two major GPU companies, NVIDIA and AMD.
+In my experience, NVIDIA cards are more compatible with video editing softwires Kindly note that the minimum GPU memory for video editing is 2GB; if you'll be editing on a software like Davinci Resolve I'll advise you start from 4GB.

 ### RAM (Random Access Memory)